This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 • Then turn off and top with sesame seeds.

-• Serve over cooked white rice and top with the rest of sliced green onions.
+• Serve over cooked white rice and top with 3 sliced green onions.

 Recipe Video